deweydbb/Shooter/README.txt

 	Also added some more little fun animations like salute and stuff.
 Each number 1, 2, 3... has an animation mapped to it.
 	Also added a climbing animation for the tree house

+12/30/17 DAVID'S BIRTHDAY!!
+WOOT
+C++ Changes:
+Blueprint Changes:
+	Got the ui to select the server ip to work. added the ui in the third person character blueprint instead of throught the level bluerprint.
+This got rid of a majority of our errors.
+Also push to master under version Alpha v2.0